dudenkoff/magento/Dudenkoff/IndexerLearn/README.md

 ### 2. Indexer Modes

 **Update on Save (Realtime)**
-- ✅ Always up-to-date
+- ✅ Always up-to-date (when using Magento ORM)
 - ❌ Slower saves
+- ⚠️ **Requires application events** - doesn't work with direct DB changes
 - 💡 Use for: Critical data that must be instantly accurate

 **Update on Schedule**
 - ✅ Fast saves
+- ✅ Works with ANY database change (direct or via ORM)
 - ❌ May be stale until cron runs
-- 💡 Use for: Analytics, reports, non-critical data
+- 💡 Use for: Analytics, reports, non-critical data, bulk operations

 ### 3. How Mview Works